The User Is On Their Own

 Now, given these definitions, what things in life are intuitive?
 I believe the answer is: almost none.
 Some things might seem obvious but did you really figure them our by yourself or did you learn them so early in life and through so much repeated observation of other people that you just assume them to be obvious?
 Right now I’m looking around my room, checking every object I can see, and thinking about how “obvious” its usage is and the only things where I can really apply that term is a big plushie whale and a blanket.
 Maybe I could stretch it a bit to include a chair but I’m not sure about that one.

 Ok, but this extremely narrow definition is not really helpful.
 When navigating new situations in life we don’t start from zero each time.
-Big foundation we build on is language, whatever form it takes, along with basic understanding of the physical world.
+A big foundation we build on is language, whatever form it takes, along with basic understanding of the physical world.
 A button that says “power” will probably turn a machine on and off.
 If I can read the word “power” and I know about that a device needs electricity, I can probably connect those two things.
 My AV receiver has a “power” button, that one’s easy, but it also has a “VCR” button.
 If I had been born 10 or 15 years later, I might not even know what a VCR is or what it has to do with my amp.
 But I know what a VCR is and how these two devices are related so I was able to figure out that it’s just another input that could be used for a video cassette player, but I can use it for something else that has the same cable connectors.
 Is that still intuitive?
 I’m not sure.
 It requires quite a lot of background knowledge and historical context which I happened to have.

 And then there’s a whole range of cases where people don’t have to know exactly how something is intended to be used in order to successfully finish a task.
 I recently ran a poll on Mastodon/Fediverse about on of these cases to showcase this.
 I asked people what the rotary dial on a power drill does.
 This one: